hs950559/coryrylan.com/_posts/2015-11-17-angular-2-observable-data-services.md

 `reduce`, ect.
 Next lets take a look at a data service using Observables and dig into some Observable operators.

 In our example we will have a `TodosService`.
 Our todos service will have basic CRUD operations and a Observable stream to subscribe to.
-This example we will use a REST based API but it can be converted to a real time socket based API with little effort.
+This example we will use a REST based API but it could be converted to a real-time socket based API with little effort.

 <pre class="language-typescript">
 <code>